CptGummiball/Spython/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 The MIT License is a permissive open-source license that allows for flexibility in how the code can be used and shared.

+## Support and Issues:

+For support or reporting issues, please visit the [Spython GitHub repository](https://github.com/CptGummiball/Spython/) and open a new [issue.](https://github.com/CptGummiball/Spython/issues)